qwerty12/mpv-winbuild/README.md

 ## frei0r plugin support

-* As I don't have a need for them personally, if they cause build problems, the first thing I will do is disable frei0r building instead of trying to work out why.
+* I do not have a need for these personally.
+If they cause build failures, the first thing I will try is clamping the version to a known good commit (and check a long time in the future whether the latest version can be built again).
+Failing that, I will disable their build entirely.

 * Plugins that require Cairo, OpenCV or gavl are not built/included

-* As they are 150 MB uncompressed, they are not bundled with the mpv build here itself.
+* As they are ~~150 MB uncompressed~~ in the realm of 50 MB uncompressed, they are not bundled with the mpv build here proper.

-* You will need to download them separately from the [releases](https://github.com/qwerty12/mpv-winbuild/releases/latest) and extract them somewhere.
+    * You will need to download them separately from the [releases](https://github.com/qwerty12/mpv-winbuild/releases/latest) and extract them to a path of your choosing

+    * If you grabbed an early build of the plugins, please download them again from the latest release.
+I had not `strip`ped the debugging symbols from them, which made up their large size

+     * Most of the time, you will not need to keep downloading them with every mpv release, especially if the plugins are built from the same Git commit.
+If their API changes (unlikely) and mpv can't load the DLLs, then yes, download them again

-* The environment variable `FREI0R_PATH` must be set to the extracted path in order for mpv to find the plugins
+* The [Windows environment variable](https://www.computerhope.com/issues/ch000549.htm) `FREI0R_PATH` must be set to the full path of the folder where you extracted the plugins in order for ffmpeg/mpv to find them

 ## Information about packages